alan-turing-institute/data-safe-haven/docs/source/deployment/snippets/06_01_create_user_account.partial.md

 These steps ensure that you have created a non-privileged user account that you can use for testing.
-You must ensure that you have assigned a licence to this user in the Azure Active Directory so that MFA will work correctly.
+You must ensure that you have assigned a licence to this user in the Microsoft Entra ID so that MFA will work correctly.

 You should have already set up a non-privileged user account upon setting up the SHM, when {ref}`validating the active directory synchronisation <deploy_shm>`, but you may wish to set up another or verify that you have set one up already: